object-oriented-python/object-oriented-programming/doc/source/1_programs_in_files.rst

 Programs in files
 ===================

+This chapter is about how to combine pieces of code into larger units, and how to package up your code so that you or others can do the same.
 You will previously have written Python code in Jupyter notebooks, and possibly used an interactive Python environment such as iPython.
 Jupyter notebooks are an excellent platform for writing and